DiscordDungeons/quest-editor-docs/guides/quest-creation/storywriting.md

 == Stage 2 ==

 {If User Has 5 Oak Logs}
 	Julian - Just what I needed, thank you!
+I need some pine logs too, do you mind getting those for me too?
+    {Continue Check}
+    	{Take 5 Oak Logs from User Inventory}
+    	{Update Quest with Text "Get 5 pine logs"}
+        {Switch to Stage 3}
+{Else}
+	Julian - Have you gotten the oak logs yet?

+== Stage 3 ==

+{If User Has 5 Pine Logs}
+	Julian - Thank you, now I can solve this issue!
+    {Continue Check}
+    	{End Quest}
+        {Send End Quest Dialog}
-I do need {Else}
+{Else}
-	Julian - Have you gotten the logs yet?
+	Julian - Have you gotten the pine logs yet?
 ```

+Now that we have written the quest, let's go ahead and build it.